mps-youtube/yewtube/README.rst

 Upgrading
 ---------

-It is recommended you update to the latest version
+It is recommended you update to the latest version.

 Upgrade pip installation::